Surface vs. Island: When Your Browser Should Stay Yours

 Contractor and BYOD fleets

-When the organization needs to deliver a fully managed browsing environment to devices it does not own, an extension model is structurally a worse fit.
+To deliver a fully managed browsing environment to devices it does not own, including bring-your-own-device (BYOD) endpoints, an extension is structurally a worse fit.
 A managed browser solves the unmanaged-endpoint problem cleanly.

 Containment-heavy workflows